fragcolor-xyz/shards-examples/tutorials/glod-game/steps/step-6.md

       spikeball-velocity (Math.Add .spikeball-acceleration)
       > spikeball-velocity
       (float2 spikeball-x spikeball-y) > spikeball-position)
     ```

-    > Now to make our Image move, we create gravity logic for it.
-This time however we already have the notion to create more Spiked CanonBalls, hence we will straightaway create a defshard that will accept arguments.
+Remember to call your shard in the `main-wire` with the appropriate variables passed in.

+=== "Code Added"

     ```{.clojure .annotate linenums="1"}
     (spikeball-gravity-logic .spikeball-y-1 .spikeball-velocity-1 .spikeball-position-1 .spikeball-x-1)
     ```

-    > Lastly remember to call your defshard in your main-wire with the appropriate variables plugged.

 === "Full Code So Far"